 There are many different reasons why employers give their employees the chance to volunteer during work time.
 Whatever the reason, Raquel is the person to find the right fit for your company.
 More details, including an enquiry form are on the Business Volunteers page.

 You may want to volunteer to use a skill that you have, and share with with an organisation in Camden.
-If so, you can add your skill to the newly-launched Furlough Go website which allows organisations to ‘shop’ for your skills.
-Alternatively, you can search for skills via our database of local volunteering roles on Simply Connect.
-Or why not advertise your skill on your social media and tag us.
+You can search for skills via our database of local volunteering roles on Simply Connect.
+Or why not advertise your skill on your social media and tag us?

-Step-by-step instructions on how to search Volunteer Connect for Under 18s:
+Step-by-step instructions on how to search Simply Connect for Under 18s:

 1. On Simply Connect click the dark blue ‘SEARCH’ button.
 This will take you to the Role Search page.